About acupuncture

 In the future we may have semi-private treatments available outside of regular clinic hours.
 Why?
 Because it would greatly increase the price to provide 1:1 care, because we love seeing a full room of people resting together, and because the quality of care is not dependent on the amount of time we have together!

 Private room treatments could be considered an accessibility accommodation - there is certainly a population of people that don't feel safe resting with a group of strangers.
 And that is OK!
-Here are some of the most notable differences between the two, for you to make a more educated decision.
+Community acupuncture works to be as accessible to as many people as possible, with specific boundaries and guidelines to make that possible.
+This will not be the right place for every person, and we acknowledge that you may desire or require care beyond our capacity; beyond the container of our community acupuncture practice.
+Here are some of the most notable differences between the two, for you to make a more educated decision for yourself.

 Community Acupuncture Norms